jasl/vibe_photos_v4/AI_TASK_TRACKER.md

 - EXIF and GPS metadata are parsed during preprocessing and surfaced in the debug UI, but the on-disk metadata format is minimal and may evolve as later milestones add richer EXIF/sidecar handling.
 - The preprocessing pipeline is resumable via a JSON run journal in `cache/run_journal.json`, but it still runs as a single-process loop; queue + worker orchestration is a planned upgrade.
 - The projection database (`cache/index.db`) is created but not yet used for read models; projection-table maintenance remains a placeholder for later milestones.
+ - Caption-aware primary-region fallback in the detection stage assumes that BLIP captions have already been computed and written to `image_caption` for any image that runs detection.
+Future incremental “detection-only” entry points must either preserve this ordering (captions first) or gracefully disable/adjust caption-based fallbacks to avoid surprising gaps in primary regions.

 #### Future technical improvements (beyond M1)

 - Optimize pHash-based near-duplicate grouping to reduce worst-case O(N²) behavior (for example via bucketing or approximate nearest-neighbor strategies) once library scale and performance bottlenecks are better understood.
+- Introduce a configurable label blacklist / remapping layer for region and image-level labels so low-information or noisy nouns (for example `butter`, `water`) can be suppressed or mapped to coarser categories during SigLIP refinement and caption-based fallbacks.
+The blacklist should live in configuration (alongside SigLIP label groups) and be applied as a post-processing step, without changing underlying model logits or shared label dictionaries.

 ### M2 — Search & Tools